Synonym(s)

 General informationThis section has been translated automatically.

-Term for the totality of all microorganisms (bacteria, viruses, fungi, protozoa) colonizing the human organism.
-The microbiome colonizes all our contact points with the environment.
-This concerns mainly the intestine and skin as well as the so-called semi-mucous membranes such as the oral and genital mucosa.
+Term for the totality of all microorganisms colonizing the human organism (bacteria, viruses, fungi, protozoa).
+The microbiome colonizes all our points of contact with the environment.
+This mainly concerns the intestines and skin as well as the so-called semi-mucous membranes such as the oral mucosa and genital mucosa.
 The microbiome comprises about 2% of our body weight.
-The number of microorganisms that humans harbor exceeds the number of human cells by a factor of 10.
-The species diversity of a habitat is reflected by the alpha diversity.
-Alpha diversity describes the number of species present in a habitat or biotope.
+The microorganisms that humans harbor exceed the number of human cells by a factor of 10.
+The biodiversity of a habitat is reflected by the alpha diversity.
+Alpha diversity describes the number of species occurring in a habitat or biotope.

 This term microbiome was coined in reference to the term "genome".

 Microbiota (plural of microbiome) refers to individual (organ-related) colonizations.
-It will be the aim of future research to examine the effects of diseases on the microbiome.
-Furthermore, the extent to which changes in the intestinal microbiome influence sensitization by food allergens is of interest.
+The aim of future research will be to examine the effects of diseases on the microbiome.
+Another area of interest is the extent to which changes in the gut microbiome influence sensitization to food allergens.

-The composition of the microbiome is influenced by the mode of birth (vaginal birth vs. caesarean section), acquires diversity in childhood, stabilizes in adulthood, and decreases again in older age.
+The composition of the microbiome is influenced by the mode of birth (vaginal birth vs. caesarean section), acquires diversity in childhood, stabilizes in adulthood and decreases again in old age.
 The microbiome consists mainly of four bacterial strains, the so-called phylogenetic core:

 - Firmicutes,